FilipePacheco73/Bellum-Astrum/README.md

 - 👥 **Multiplayer**: Challenge other players with ELO rating system
 - 🌍 **Multi-language**: Full support for Portuguese and English
 - 📊 **Statistics**: Track your progress with detailed battle and progression stats
-- 🤖 **AI Agents**: Autonomous AI players that compete 24/7 with learning capabilities
+- 🤖 **AI Agents**: Autonomous AI players that compete 24/7 with token-efficient learning and smart decision-making capabilities

 ---